Home » Easy » Wood Slice Ornaments from Tree Branches

 There are several ways to go about this.
-Did you know you don't have to have a chain saw to make this project?
+Did you know you don’t need a chainsaw to do this project?

 How to Make Wood Slice Ornaments